Hire Employees in India Without Setting Up a Local Entity

 How Asanify Helps You Hire in India Without an Entity

-Asanify is your trusted global partner for hiring remote employees in India—without the need to register a local entity or navigate India’s complex legal landscape on your own.
-Our comprehensive Employer of Record (EOR) services allow you to legally employ Indian talent with full compliance, speed, and peace of mind.
+Asanify is your trusted partner for hiring remote employees in India without setting up a local entity or dealing with complex labor laws.
+Our Employer of Record (EOR) services let you hire and manage Indian talent legally, quickly, and with full compliance.

 All-in-One EOR Platform